-- 2. Check the checkbox of Enable Intrusion Detection to enable the function. - 3.
-Select the region from the drop-down list for detection settings. - 4.
-Click Area Settings tab and click Draw Area button to start the region drawing. - 5.
+- 4. Click Area Settings tab and click Draw Area button to start the region drawing. - 5.
 Click on the live video to specify the four vertexes of the detection region, and right click to complete drawing. - 6.
-Set the time threshold, detection sensitivity and object percentage for intrusion detection.
+Set the Max.
+Size and Min.
+Size for valid targets.
+Targets smaller or larger than the valid target size are not able to trigger detection.